 - In our phonics lessons we follow the Read Write Inc. scheme.
 Children will take part in daily phonics sessions.
 Each lesson will include learning a new sound, revisiting sounds we've learned in previous sessions, practising handwriting, and guided reading.

 - When reading books with children or practising writing with them, try to use the sounds that letters make rather than their letter names.
 For example, we talk about 'm' as the sound 'mmmmm' and not 'muh' or 'em'.
 Please also try to draw their attention to the capital letters and try to remind them that capital letters are special and only used for the beginning of names and sentences.
 They are not found in the middle of words.
-We follow the letter formation 'stories' from Read Write Inc. which really help the children remember how to form letters correctly.
-I'll share more about this later in the year to help you support them at home.
+We follow the letter formation 'stories' or 'ditties' from Read Write Inc. which really help the children remember how to form letters correctly.

 We use this game in school to read and recognise key (CVC) words, and match it to the picture shown.
 Have a go at home!